PaulStapel/PaulStapel.github.io/content/context-engineering.md

 Finally, runtime AI can be something that has a lot of promise in games.
 Current generative AI is simply smarter and more robust (though heavier) than what is currently being used for game AI, and having access to these larger models for tasks that can not be solved algorithmically has a lot of promise in making games more adaptive.

 ## Contained AI
-So the pattern I see with AI is that it is contained.
+So the pattern I see with my view on AI is that it is contained.
 It is not running free, but instead sits inside of a neat bubble, where it uses its "intelligence" to perform tasks in a predictable way to assist humans with their own tasks.
 This isolation can still be agentic, but only if we allow it a defined context wherein it is allowed to operate.